Dictionary Learning for Adaptive GPR Landmine Classification: Measurement Campaign

 \subsection{Ground Penetrating Radar System}

 Our GPR (see Fig. \ref{fig:GPR}) is the commercially available SPRScan system manufactured by ERA Technology.
 It is an L-band, impulse waveform, ultra-wideband (UWB) radar that is mounted on a movable trolley platform.
+Pulsed GPRs are more effective in terms of offering penetration depth and wide bandwidth with respect to the standard Stepped-Frequency Continuous Wave (SFCW) systems.
+The former is also more robust to electronic interference and does not suffer from unequal balancing of antenna signals \cite{leckebusch2011comparison}.

 Table \ref{tbl:techparams} lists the salient technical parameters of the system.
 The radar uses a $8\times8$ cm dual bow-tie dipole antenna for both transmit (Tx) and receive (Rx) sealed in a metallic shielding filled with an internal absorber.
 The central frequency of the system ($f_c$) and its bandwidth ($\Delta f$) are $2$ GHz.
 The pulse repetition frequency (PRF) and the sampling of the receiver ADC is $1$ MHz.
 The scanning system has a resolution of $1$ cm towards the perpendicular broadside (or X direction) and $4$ cm towards the cross-beam (Y direction).
 In our field campaigns, the SPRScan system moves along the survey area over a rail system which allows accurate positioning of the sensor head in order to obtain the aforementioned resolution in X and Y (see also Section~\ref{sec:meas_camp}).